 Why use distraction techniques?

 Panic is very often the result of worrying about panic itself– fear of fear.
 If you distract your mind, you won’t be focusing on whether you’re going to be panicky.
 It breaks the cycle.

 Count Your Gratitudes

-Make a mental list of everything you are grateful for, not just the big things such as family and home but also the things we all take for granted.
-These maybe things such as your eyesight, your ability to walk, the money you are going to make your purchases with and so on
+Make a mental list of everything you are grateful for; not just the big things, such as family and home, but also the things you probably (like everyone) take for granted.
+These may be things such as your eyesight, your ability to walk, the money you’re going to make your purchases with, and so on

 Why count your gratitudes?